Terms and Conditions

 Article 20 Baggage

-Infants who share Your seat do not have a Hold Luggage allowance.
+Infants who share Your seat will have a Hold Luggage allowance.

 20.2.1 Passengers and their Baggage will be subjected to security screening at the airport.